Before Record Submit Trigger

 -

-For example, a Return User Error on a Before Record Submit trigger would execute on the server.
+For example, a Return User Error on a Before Record Submit trigger would run on the server.
 The user would return to the record and all previously entered data would be lost.
 If a Return User Error or Show Message action executes on a Before User Submit trigger instead, the user clicks OK on the message and continues editing the record with no loss of data.

 -

-In addition to the Before User Submit trigger, the Before Record Submit trigger also appears similar to the After Record Submit trigger, since they both execute after the user clicks Save on a record.
+In addition to the Before User Submit trigger, the Before Record Submit trigger also appears similar to the After Record Submit trigger, since they both run after the user clicks Save on a record.
 However, for the Set Field Value, Custom, Create Record, Initiate Workflow, and Subscribe To Record actions, other differences may impact the workflow.
 See Comparing the Before Record Submit and After Record Submit Triggers.